One of my favorite recipes, Chicken Panang Curry packs a punch–and is the perfect combination of exotic flavor and home-cooked charm.

 And finally, the lemongrass is expensive, but it is a key ingredient.
 Do not leave it out because you are unfamiliar with it.
 Most larger grocery stares and Walmart carry the Gourmet Garden herbs in the produce section.

-3. You can totally make this vegetarian, by using tofu instead of chicken.
+3. You can totally make this one of your Gluten Free Vegetarian Recipes, by using tofu instead of chicken.
 I may actually like it better with tofu than chicken!